 This Mallorcan Carnival may remind you of a small version of the Carnival in Rio de Janeiro, as it includes people from competing teams and special performances with dancing and singing.
-Costumes and floats vary in colour and story but are all well worth checking out.
-The most creative teams are awarded in the end.
+Costumes and floats vary in color and story but are all well worth checking out.
+The most creative teams are awarded at the end.

 In the capital and largest city of Mallorca, the Carnival is the most vivid.
 Sa Rueta usually is scheduled for a Sunday morning, namely 10:30 am t0 1:30 pm.
 The main adult event of Sa Rua follows in the afternoon at 5 pm onwards.
 Both parades have a common route, passing La Rambla, c. de La Riera, c. de la Unió, pl. del Rei Joan Carles I, and finally av. de Jaume III.